I was talking with a friend this week who was telling me about some encounters with a relative.

 Attempting to punish them with your anger or retribution won’t change their behavior if they are so entrenched in their own “stuff.”
 Make a rational decision about who you want to be around this person, and practice being that person even if you don’t feel it right away.

 Try to communicate — with or without mediation

 If the difficult person shows some willingness or ability to improve the relationship and you are motivated to try to improve it, then initiate a conversation or series of conversations to discuss your own boundaries, listen to theirs, and to try to negotiate for better behavior.

 This can be a tricky conversation when someone is defensive, sensitive, or angry.
 It’s always good to begin these conversations with something positive.
 You can mention how much you value them and the relationship.
 You can discuss how much you care about them and how motivated you are to improve the relationship.

 As you express your frustrations, communicate with them by telling your family member how they make YOU feel rather than blaming them or pointing out how immature or unpleasant their behaviors are.
 For example, you could say something like, “When you are critical, it really hurts me deeply because I value your good opinion and want to have a mutually supportive relationship.
 Would you be willing to focus on the best in me rather than criticizing?”

 If you find these conversations quickly devolve into blaming and recriminations, then seek the assistance of a counselor to mediate the discussion and work with both of you on healthy communication skills.
 More often than not, a third party can mitigate the desire to lash out or walk away.

 Examine your own involvement

-Sometimes these relationships with difficult family members can be an opportunity for the greatest learning about ourselves.
+Sometimes these hard relationships can be an opportunity for the greatest learning about ourselves.
 They can hold a mirror up to our deepest fears, wounds, and longings.
 Have the courage to look in the mirror and use what you see to work on your own growth and development.